 What are the hard numbers behind how police violence disproportionately affects people of color?

-Where’s Bernie on all this?
+Where does Bernie stand on all of this?

-Across the nation, too many African-Americans and other minorities find themselves subjected to a system that treats citizens who have not committed crimes like criminals.
-A growing number of communities do not trust the police and police have become disconnected from the communities they are sworn to protect.
+Bernie has strongly decried police brutality.
+In a July 2015 speech to the Southern Christian Leadership Conference (SCLC), Bernie addressed police violence against people of color, “Across the nation, too many African Americans and other minorities find themselves subjected to a system that treats citizens who have not committed crimes like criminals.
+A growing number of communities do not trust the police and police have become disconnected from the communities they are sworn to protect.”

+He continued, “Violence and brutality of any kind, particularly at the hands of law enforcement sworn to protect and serve our communities, is unacceptable and must not be tolerated.
 We must reform our criminal justice system.
 Black lives do matter.
 And we must value black lives.”

 What does Bernie propose we do to deter police misconduct?

 The question, as Bernie identifies it, is, “How do you have police departments in this country that are part of their communities, not oppressors in their communities?”

 Why is the prison system itself a problem?